Anti-coup protesters defy Myanmar junta's campaign of fear

 Local media showed protesters in gas masks gathering in northern Shan state, while in the southern coastal city of Dawei, motorists hoisted posters of Suu Kyi and signs that said "end the dictatorship".

-The protesters in Shan state hoisted home-made shields that said "protect unarmed civilians".
+The protesters in Shan state wielded home-made shields that said "protect unarmed civilians".

-Outside of protests, crackdowns by security forces continue on the streets and residential areas across Myanmar, said the Assistance Association for Political Prisoners monitoring group.
+Outside of protests, crackdowns continue on the streets and residential areas across Myanmar, said the Assistance Association for Political Prisoners (AAPP) monitoring group.

 "Casualties and unprovoked shootings are increasing day by day," it said.

-In the central ruby-producing city of Mogok, local media Myanmar Now reported that a small quarter's night guards were shot overnight.
+In the central ruby-producing city of Mogok, local media Myanmar Now reported that a neighbourhood's night guards were shot overnight.

 "One died on the spot last night while two others are in critical condition in the hospital," a rescue team member confirmed to AFP, declining to give more details.